 - Wages paid in virtual currency are subject to withholding to the same extent as dollar wages.

-Bitcoins held as capital assets are taxed as property
+Bitcoin held as capital assets is taxed as property

 When you hold Bitcoin it is treated as a capital asset, and you must treat them as property for tax purposes.
 General tax principles applicable to property transactions apply.
 Like stocks or bonds, any gain or loss from the sale or exchange of the asset is treated as a capital gain or loss for tax purposes.

 Bitcoin miners are required to report receipt of the virtual currency as income